Skip to main content

 • Total timeframe: 9 business days

-This represents a typical timeline for straightforward residential tree assessments with standard processing.
+This is a typical planning allowance for straightforward residential tree assessments with standard processing.

 2. Development Application Report

-Scenario: Eastern Suburbs developer required comprehensive assessment of eight trees for a medium-density residential project.
+Indicative scenario: An Eastern Suburbs development site requires detailed assessment of multiple trees for a medium-density residential project.

 Timeline: